Coffee Filter Halloween Art: Easy Painting Craft for 2nd to 5th Grade

 Pro Tip: When the filters have dried, try ironing them with an old iron.
 They will look like crisp rice paper and look amazing hanging from a thread somewhere!

-Use the button below to grab these free PDF templates!
+Use the button below to grab these PDF templates!

 *affiliate links